 You might be wondering why I’m saying this all.

 If you are an online entrepreneur or owner of an e-commerce store, you need to decide your strategies for this entire season.

 Let’s see some of the interesting stats before diving in-depth.

-According to the SEMrush, overall transactions increase to 2x during the Diwali where male dominates the market with an average 70% of purchases against 30% of females.
+According to Semrush, overall transactions increase to 2x during Diwali where male dominates the market with an average of 70% of purchases against 30% of females.

 The keyword “Diwali lights online” has the highest competition because many big brands including Amazon, Snapdeal, Flipkart, and ShopClues are advertising heavily while “Diwali crackers online” is the most searched long-tail key phrase found in SEMrush.